 Individual students with non-traditional circumstances (married, caring for a dependent child, non-traditional age, etc.) may use the Commuter Status Request process to request permission from the Director of Residence Life to live off-campus.

 Please consult with the Office of Financial Aid to determine the impact of being a commuter student on your aid package.
 Commuter students, unless they reside with their parents on College Hill, are not eligible for a Residential Parking Permit through the City of Easton.

 Initiating the Request

-To initiate a new request for Commuter Student Status, submit a Commuter Status Request to the Office of Residence Life by the stated deadline.
+To initiate a new request for Commuter Student Status, submit a Commuter Status Request in MyHousing by the stated deadline.
 Residence Life staff may verify the commuter request information with your parent(s).
 Upon final verification, your commuter status will be confirmed in writing by the Residence Life Office.
 If verification is not obtained, you will be expected to participate in the housing lottery or secure housing through another established process.
-After commuter status has been granted, you may not make any changes to that status without first receiving permission from the Director of Residence Life.

 Unethical Behavior and Commuter Status

 In establishing the procedures outlined above, Lafayette College desires to provide a fair and equal opportunity to those students who legitimately will be commuting to the College during the academic year.
 Those students who attempt to manipulate these procedures, with or without the assistance of parents, so as to violate these procedures, will be regarded in violation of the College’s Code of Conduct.
 Students will be subject to disciplinary action by the College.
 Furthermore, students who are found to be breaching their commuter status agreement will be assessed the housing fee for each semester in which such breach has occurred.
 A student who signs a lease for any facility other than his/her permanent home shall be regarded as living off-campus without permission and subject to sanctions.